 However, jet lag and our late-night arrival finally took their toll during our guided tour.
 I literally fell asleep on my feet in the midst of the sarcophagus hall.
 Our local guide was less than amused as I stumbled across the floor, interrupting her mid-sentence.
 Let's just say the glance she shot me had "the look of death".
 I was suitably embarrassed.

-Garry and I took time out to search for emergency clothing and toiletries shortly before sunset.
-Thanks to our missing luggage, we literally had nothing more than the shirts on our backs.
+Garry and I went searching for emergency clothing and toiletries after returning to our hotel.
+Thanks to our missing luggage, we literally had nothing more than the shirts on our backs and a spare we'd sensibly packed for the flight.
 To make matters worse, we were scheduled to catch an overnight train later that evening.
 In desperation, we wandered around our hotel’s neighbourhood seeking out a few souvenir t-shirts and a toothbrush.

-However, all we could find were restaurants and dusty stores selling random goods like frypans and buckets.
-We resigned ourselves to a nightly ritual of washing underwear in a hand basin until we suddenly stumbled upon an isolated, brightly lit store in a residential area selling little more than socks, hosiery and underwear.
+However, all we could find were restaurants and dusty stores offering random goods like frypans and buckets.
+We resigned ourselves to a nightly ritual of washing socks and underwear in a hand basin.
+That is, until we stumbled upon an isolated, brightly lit store in a nearby residential area.
+Much to our surprise, it sold little more than socks, hosiery, undershirts, and underwear.
 Crisis averted.
 We’d at least have clean underwear until our luggage showed up.

 Follow our next adventure here.